 In June 1944, Allied forces fighting desperately to establish a foothold in Normandy and then breakout of the confining bocage found themselves opposed by a bewildering array of formations of the German Wehrmacht.
 Among them were the newly formed German II Parachute Corps.

-This gripping new account examines the exploits of Germany's II Parachute Corps and its commander, Eugen Meindl from the Allied invasion on 6 June to the end of August 1944.
-Meindl was the epitome of the senior German airborne commander in World War II.
+This gripping new account examines the exploits of Germanys II Parachute Corps and its commander, Eugen Meindl from the Allied invasion on 6 June to the end of August 1944.
+Meindl was the epitome of the senior German airborne commander in the Second World War.
 Tough, experienced, and aggressive, he cared deeply for his troops.
 His Parachute Corps fought stubbornly for three weeks, before being forced to fall back.